A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems

-\section{INTRODUCTION}
+\section{Introduction}

 With the ongoing information explosion, users are provided with an exponentially growing scale of digital content, exemplified by Amazon’s 2024 catalog exceeding 353 million products \cite{coppola_2025_amazon} and TikTok’s 8.6 billion video uploads \cite{ceci2024tiktok}.
-At this scale, manual discovery of user interests becomes impractical, necessitating the widespread adoption of RS to discern user preferences and facilitate decision-making.
+At this scale, manual discovery of user interests becomes impractical, necessitating the adoption of recommendation systems (RS) to model user preferences and facilitate decision-making.

-Traditionally, RS have followed a cloud-centric paradigm: service providers collect user–item interactions, profiles, and auxiliary data to train models on powerful central servers \cite{10925927}.
-Early methods relied on matrix factorization (MF) to decompose interaction matrices into latent factors; however, they are not suitable to handle complex behaviors.
+Traditionally, RS have followed a cloud-centric paradigm, where service providers collect interactions, profiles, and auxiliary data to train models on central servers \cite{10925927}.
+Early methods relied on matrix factorization (MF) to decompose interaction matrices into latent factors; however, they were not well-suited for modeling complex user behaviors.
 The advent of deep neural networks has enabled capturing nonlinear patterns more effectively, further exploiting higher-order user–item relationships and yielding significant accuracy gains \cite{10144391}.

-Although cloud-based RS achieve high accuracy by leveraging large-scale interaction data, they struggle to accommodate the growing diversity and volume of multimodal user signals (i.e., textual reviews, images, audio clips, and videos) without incurring latency, bandwidth consumption, and privacy risks \cite{10.1145/3695461}.
-Also, despite impressive progress, centralized RS with cloud-based approaches inherently demand the continuous collection and storage of sensitive personal data.
+Although cloud-based RS achieve high accuracy by leveraging large-scale interaction data, they struggle to accommodate the growing diversity and volume of multimodal user signals (i.e., textual reviews, images, audio clips, and videos) without incurring latency, bandwidth consumption, and privacy risks~\cite{10.1145/3695461}.
+Furthermore, despite impressive progress, centralized RS with cloud-based approaches inherently demand the continuous collection and storage of sensitive personal data.
 Such concentration of information not only heightens the exposure to large-scale breaches but also conflicts with an evolving landscape of privacy legislation \cite{GUENDOUZI2023103714}.
 Regulatory frameworks like the European Union’s General Data Protection Regulation (GDPR) \cite{voigt2017gdpr} and China’s Personal Information Protection Law (PIPL) \cite{calzada2022pipl} underscore a global shift toward user data sovereignty, enforcing strict controls on how personal information may be gathered, processed, and transferred.
 These mandates present a profound challenge for centralized RS.